Kris-Sekula/mgh80/README.md

 ![picture of v1.0](https://github.com/Kris-Sekula/mgh80/blob/main/MGH80_v1.0_front.jpg)

-The 5 chip Z80 single-board "computer", is a very simple Z80 based "controller" with 8255 for I/O plus a "Z50Bus" expansion connector.
+This 5 chip Z80 single-board "computer", is a very simple Z80 based "controller" with 8255 for I/O plus a "Z50Bus" expansion connector.
 I created it to kick-start my Z80 experiments - breadboarding is fun, but sometimes you want the basics to "just work" so you don't have to troubleshoot loose wires :)

 Features an option to use a local crystal-based oscillator or oscillator module.
 There is an onboard selector to choose between 27c256 EPROM and 28C256 EEPROM.